nllz/IRTF-HRPC/draft-research.md

 ##### Content agnosticism

 Question(s):
 If your protocol impacts packet handling, does it look at the packet content?
 Is it making decisions based on the content of the packet?
-Is the protocol transparent about its decision?
+Is the protocol transparent about its decisions?
 Does your protocol prioritize certain content or services over others?

 Explanation:
 Content agnosticism refers to the notion that network traffic is treated identically regardless of content.